 NEW YORK Zoning Atlas

-The NZA central team is leading the creation of a New York Zoning Atlas, with partners the Regional Plan Association, the New York State Department of Homes and Community Renewal, the Community Development Corporation of Long Island, CUNY Graduate Center, Fordham University School of Law, and the University of Buffalo, with support from the Cornell University Mui Ho Center for Cities, the Mercatus Center at George Mason University, and the Rauch Foundation.
-Students from Columbia GSAPP, Pratt, and CUNY have also contributed to the New York Zoning Atlas.
+The NZA central team is leading the creation of the New York Zoning Atlas, with partners the Regional Plan Association, the New York State Department of Homes and Community Renewal, the Community Development Corporation of Long Island, Fordham University School of Law, and the University of Buffalo, with support from the Empire State Development Corporation, the Mercatus Center at George Mason University, the Rauch Foundation, and Cornell University Mui Ho Center for Cities.
+Students from Columbia GSAPP, Pratt Institute, and CUNY have also contributed to the New York Zoning Atlas.

 You could say that with the adoption of the New York City zoning code in 1916, New York state is where zoning first took root in the United States.
 These resources provide context into that history and dip into current discussions about zoning.
 This list will continue to be refined as the atlas begins to take shape.